Your words hold the power

-What we believe to be true (whether it is true or not) influences the words we use on a consistent basis.
-If you don’t believe you are worthy of your position, if you don’t believe the targets really can be met, if you don’t believe in the talents of you team… it will come out subtly in the word you use.
+What you believe to be true (whether it is true or not) influences the words you use on a consistent basis.
+If you don’t believe you are worthy of your position, if you don’t believe the targets really can be met, if you don’t believe in the talents of your team… it will come out subtly in the words you use.

-Our words leave clues.
-They are a signpost to what we are thinking and what we believe and influence our own actions and behaviours and the response of those around us.
+They are a signpost to what you are thinking and what you believe.
+They influence your actions and behaviours and the response of those around you.

-And it is the smallest tweaks to our language that can make the biggest difference.
+It is the smallest tweaks to your language that can make the biggest difference.

 Here are 4 easy tweaks to communicate more powerfully

-Shifting your negative beliefs will automatically change the way you communicate and is absolutely the fasters way to tapping into your most powerful influencing abilities and being recognised for your impact.
+Shifting your negative beliefs will automatically change the way you communicate and is absolutely the fastest way to tapping into your most powerful influencing abilities and being recognised for your impact.

 - I hope I don’t mess up my speech at the conference ===> I’m determined to present clearly and with unwavering confidence